udellgroup/oboe/README.md

 ```

+## Warm-start meta-training

+The `large_files` folder includes some large `numpy` arrays that are intermediate results of previous meta-training.
+This folder is not included in the `pip` installation, and the files within it can be manually downloaded from this GitHub repository.

+The default functionality in TensorOboe is to skip the step of imputing missing entries in the error tensor, and directly use the pre-imputed error tensor.
+If users desire to impute the error tensor by themselves, the original non-imputed error tensor can be found at `large_files/error_tensor_f16_compressed.npz`, and the TensorOboe initialization can be done by setting the `original_error_tensor_dir` argument to the path of this `.npz` file, and setting `mode` to `'initialize'` when creating the AutoLearner instance: `m = AutoLearner(..., method='TensorOboe', mode='initialize', path_to_imputed_error_tensor=<path_to_this_npy_file>)`.

 ## References
 [1] Chengrun Yang, Yuji Akimoto, Dae Won Kim, Madeleine Udell.
 OBOE: Collaborative filtering for AutoML model selection.
 KDD 2019.